Plattsburgh International Airport: Facilities and aircraft

 Plattsburgh International Airport covers an area of 1,912 acres (774 ha) at an elevation of 234 feet (71 m) above mean sea level.
 It has one runway designated 17/35 with an asphalt/concrete surface measuring 11,759 by 200 feet (3,584 x 61 m).

 The airport has a 35,300 square foot passenger terminal building that opened in 2007.
-Before 2007 the airport's main structures were the old Strategic Air Command alert facility (aka "Mole Hole") on the north end and the control tower and base operations building in the southeast end.
+Before 2007 the airport's main structures were the old Strategic Air Command alert facility (also known as "Mole Hole") on the north end and the control tower and base operations building in the southeast end.
 The passenger facility has limited services beyond the airlines, along with a snack booth and food stand.
 Various former Air Force hangars are located along the tarmac, with largest being 28,000 square feet.
 The air traffic control tower is located separately, but is currently not functional (i.e., the airport is currently an uncontrolled airport, limited to UNICOM only).

 Aircraft rescue and fire fighting is provided by the airport with a fire station utilizing the former USAF fire station adjacent to the old control tower.
 The department uses former military airport tenders and has a newer Rosenbauer Panther 6x6 (delivered in 2009).